jess685/start-up/README.md

 ### Technologies
 I am going to use the required technologies in the following ways.

 HTML - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for the quiz.
-Hyperlinks to choice artifact.
+Three HTML pages.
+One for login, one for the quiz, and one for results.
 CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-JavaScript - Provides login, choice display, applying scores, display other users results, backend endpoint calls.
+JavaScript - Provides login, calculating princess match scores, backend endpoint calls.
-React - Provides login, question display, choice display, applying score, display other users results, and use of React for routing and components.
+React - Provides login form, question and choice display, display other users results.
-Service - Backend service with endpoints for:
+Service - Backend service supports the following:
 - login
 - retrieving choices
 - submitting scores
 - retrieving results
-DB/Login - Store users, choices, and results in database.
+DB/Login - Store users, user's choices, and results in database.
 Register and login users.
 Credentials securely stored in database.
 Can't take quiz unless authenticated.
 WebSocket - As each user takes the quiz, their results are broadcast to all other users.

 ## HTML